all0ver/goBackBash/README.md

 `gh repo clone all0ver/goBackBash`

-2. Run the install.sh file
+2. Run the install.sh file (not as root)

 `./install.sh`